What is a trending market?

-Place Bollinger bands with a standard deviation of 1 and another set of bands with a standard deviation of 2.
-You will see three set of price zones: the sell zone, the buy zone, and the “No-man’s Land.”
+Place Bollinger Bands with a standard deviation (SD) of “1” and another set of bands with a standard deviation (SD) of “2”.

-The sell zone is the area between the two bottom bands of the standard deviation 1 (SD 1) and standard deviation 2 (SD 2) bands.
-Bear in mind that price has to close within the bands in order to be considered in the sell zone.
+The sell zone is the area between the two bottom bands of the standard deviation 1 (1SD) and standard deviation 2 (2SD) bands.
+Bear in mind that the price has to close within the bands in order to be considered in the sell zone.

-Downtrends can be confirmed when price is in the sell zone.
+Downtrends can be confirmed when the price is in the sell zone.

-Uptrends can be confirmed when price is in the buy zone.
+Uptrends can be confirmed when the price is in the buy zone.